-International Arbitration Comparative Guide - Litigation, Mediation & Arbitration - Ireland
+International Arbitration Comparative Guide

 5.2 Are the parties under any duties in relation to the arbitration?

-While there are no specific duties set out in the 2010 Act, there is an implied obligation on the parties to maintain the confidentiality of the hearing and any award made, and this will be strictly enforced by the courts.
+While there are no specific duties set out in 2010 Act, there is an implied obligation on the parties to maintain the confidentiality of the hearing and any award made, and this will be strictly enforced by the courts.

 5.3 Are there any provisions of law which deal with multi-party disputes?

 There are two basic forms of multi-party litigation in Ireland, which enable a group of individuals to institute proceedings that are intended to deal with groups collectively.
-Generally, multi-party litigation in Ireland is by way of either a representative action or a test case.
-The concept of a class action is not recognised or permitted within the Irish courts; but if provided under an agreement, a limited form of class action may be possible in arbitration in Ireland.
+Generally, multi-party litigation in Ireland is by way of a "representative action" or a "test case" or "pathfinder" case.
+The concept of a class action is not recognised or permitted within the Irish courts, but if provided under an agreement, a limited form of class action may be possible in arbitration in Ireland.

-However, there are no specific provisions in the 2010 Act dealing with multi-party disputes.
-As such, it is extremely unlikely that a party would be willing to enter into a multi-party arbitration without a contractual agreement or ad hoc agreement being reached to do so.
+There are, however, no specific provisions in the 2010 Act dealing with multi-party disputes.
+As such it is extremely unlikely that a party willing agree to enter a multi-party arbitration without a contractual agreement or ad hoc agreement being reached to do so.

 6 Applicable law issues